hmito/esj73web/about_en.md

     - All major events of the conference, symposia and workshops: The organizers will record and later publish them on the online platform.
     - Oral presentations: Presenters may record their own presentations in advance or after the meeting and publish the videos on the conference platform as ["Self On-Demand Streaming"](/presentation_en#self-on-demand-streaming).
     - Poster presentations: All posters will be published online, and presenters may also upload explanatory videos they have recorded themselves.
+- **All major events will be recorded in their entirety, including Q&A sessions, and made available via on-demand streaming.** Recording will be conducted by professional cameras installed at the venue, so **the audience and speakers’ faces may be captured during filming**.
+By participating in these events, you are deemed to have understood and agreed to these terms.

 The availability of online participation is as follows: